OpenEvalProject/evals/manuscripts/elife-03398/v2/manuscript.md

 Throughout the initialisation of spindle architecture, the SPBs were connected to each other by a stiff spring with the same resting length as the spindle to prevent the SPB separation being altered by diffusion.
 After simulating the spindle for fifty seconds, almost all of the cross-linkers are bound to the midzone and the two halves of the spindle are strongly connected.
 Under these conditions, the cross-linkers are capable of forming the idealised square-packed arrays observed in yeast spindles, albeit with lower efficiency than we observe in electron tomogram reconstructions of wild-type spindles (data not shown).
 Upon completion of the initialisation step, the rate with which cross-linkers detach from the microtubule lattice was set to zero in order to probe the spindles' elastic response to increasing forces.
 This was effected by decreasing instantaneously the resting length of the spring connecting the two SPBs by 1 μm, and then linearly increasing the spring constant from a starting value of zero to a maximum of 240 pNμm−1 over the remaining 150 s of the simulation.
 The stiffness of the elastic element was maintained at the maximal value for a further 50 s, during which time the critical force on the spindle was determined.
 This was carried out by averaging the forces borne by the elastic element connecting the pair of SPBs.
 In simulations of spindles with elastic reinforcement, each microtubule model point was confined by an elastic potential with a given degree of stiffness (Figure 6A–D).
 The stiffness of the spring compressing the spindle poles was also increased to a maximum value of 1500 pNμm−1 to ensure that the critical force was exceeded, but all other simulation parameters were identical.
 Simulation parameters are provided in Table 2.

-## Sampling Microtubule number and length using null statistical models
+### Sampling Microtubule number and length using null statistical models

 The simulations of the null models of spindle architecture were identical to those used to determine the critical force of wild-type spindles, except that microtubule length and number were sampled from probability distributions.
 The objective of this procedure was to sample a large number of alternative spindle morphologies to investigate the degree to which wild-type spindles are mechanically optimal.
 In constructing the null statistical models, the number of microtubules emanating from each SPB was sampled from a Poisson distribution with a mean equal to that observed in the wild-type spindle with the same length.
 The lengths of the microtubules in each random model were determined by randomly partitioning the total polymer present in the wild-type spindle between the NMT microtubules.
 In cases where the length of a sampled microtubule exceeded the spindle length, the microtubule was truncated to the length of the spindle with the remaining polymer used to set the length of one or more additional microtubules that were assigned to one of the two SPBs at random.
 This procedure increased slightly the average number of microtubules in the random spindles but ensured that the overall polymer mass was conserved.
 At SPBs that contained in excess of six microtubules, the radius of the circular face of the SPB was increased so that its area increased linearly with microtubule number, and that the density of microtubules on the surface of the SPB was constant.

-## Estimating the forces on the anaphase B spindle
+### Estimating the forces on the anaphase B spindle

 The viscous drag on the fission yeast nucleus is substantially larger than is predicted by Stokes' law due to the narrow separation between the nuclear envelope and the enclosing cell wall (Foethke et al., 2009).
-The equation for translational motility of the nucleus in the cell geometry can be approximated asγ=9π22ηcellrnucleus4ϵ5/2where ε=(rcell−rnucleus )/rnucleus is the cell clearance.
+The equation for translational motility of the nucleus in the cell geometry can be approximated as

+$$
+\gamma=\frac{9\pi^{2}\sqrt{2}η_{cell}r_{nucleus}}{4ϵ^{5/2}}
+$$

+where ε=(rcell−rnucleus )/rnucleus is the cell clearance.
 A description of the other variables is shown in Table 3.

+After ablation of the spindle midzone, the forces acting on the daughter nuclei are

+$$
+F_{viscous}=−F_{elastic}−\gamma\frac{dx}{dt}=kx
+$$

-After ablation of the spindle midzone, the forces acting on the daughter nuclei areFviscous=−Felastic−γdxdt=kxwhich has a solution, x(t) = x0 . e(−t/τ), where τ = γ/k represents the characteristic time for the spindle to reach equilibrium, and x0 is the initial displacement.
+which has a solution, x(t) = x0 . e(−t/τ), where τ = γ/k represents the characteristic time for the spindle to reach equilibrium, and x0 is the initial displacement.
 An exponential fit to the relaxation data provides values for these variables, which can then also be combined to give a rough estimate of the total force resisting spindle elongation (Table 3).